RareBreeds/Orbits/manual/docs/index.md

 A pulse is output when an on-beat (hit) is clocked.
 0-10V Unipolar CV 1ms pulse duration.

 ### Clk : Input
-On pulse advances the current beat.
+A rising edge advances the current beat.
 Schmitt triggered.

 ### Sync : Input
-On pulse resets the current beat to the first beat of the rhythm.
+Resets the current beat to the first beat of the rhythm which is always 12 o'clock on the display.
+This input is synchronous, so the sync is only applied if a rising edge of Clk happens whilst this signal is high.
 Schmitt triggered.

 ### Len : Input
 The number of beats in the rhythm.
 Integer range between 1 to 32 inclusive.